-(121) This costs much.
+(127) This costs much.

 Notice that exchanging words for groups or vice versa does not need to preserve the meaning; all that is required is that it preserves grammaticality: the result should take English sentences to English sentences, and non-English sentences to non-English sentences.
-For, example if we replace /costs much/ by /runs/ we are not preserving meaning, just grammaticality: This runs.
-Notice that any of the replacements can also be undone:
+For, example if we replace /costs much/ by /runs/ we are not preserving meaning, just grammaticality:

-(122) This villa runs.
+(128) This runs.